 Best Attractions To Visit

-World-class museums, fantastic murals, and a great theater scene are the top draw in Gainesville.
+World-class museums, talented local artists, fantastic murals, and a solid theater scene are the top draw in Gainesville.
 Here is a look at each of them.

 Museum of Natural History